Why I Had the Rest of My Kids with a Midwife: The Birth Story of My Oldest (Part 2) –

 Somewhere in the middle of all that, my mom got back from Red Lobster.
 My dad and siblings had dropped her off at the door.
 Nobody expected a baby within the hour.
 My mom had leftover shrimp scampi which my husband was eating, and that was kind of rude because nobody had let me eat all day.
 I had eaten a little something for breakfast, but we were planning to grab a late lunch after the appointment.
 People who take a medical approach to birth think you can’t eat when you might be in labor.
 Midwives tell you to eat a light meal when they think you are in labor.

 I had to smell the garlicky goodness of other people eating shrimp scampi while trying to give birth, and the coach was still there saying, “Will you be able to play tomorrow?
 Are you sure you can’t play tomorrow?
 Why can’t you play tomorrow?”
 Honestly though, if I had been with a midwife for this birth, he would have played in the tournament that next day and the rest of the weekend because I would have felt great and been fine to travel.
 We drove to the Grand Opening of a Bass Pro Shop three hours away almost the day after I gave birth to the youngest.
 I could pretty much do anything I wanted right after giving birth with the midwife, and I only had to stay at the birthing center 12 hours.
 But since I had this child in a medical environment, my husband did not get to play in his tournament that weekend.
+You can read about my experience giving birth to all 11 pounds of my son without pain here.

 The doctor made it back just in time.